BacterialCommunitiesAndPopulation/Thursday19thMay/GROUP_WORK.md

 You need to run FastTree using the *core_gene_alignment.aln* built by *Roary*.

-*Note: be sure that the path to FastTree is correct.
-I'm assuming you are still in taito-shell.*
+*Note: be sure that the path to FastTree is correct.*

 ```
 nohup $HOME/appl_taito/FastTree -nt < core_gene_alignment.aln > core_gene_alignment.nwk &